-Effective use of TE capa to select multiple option lentify one plot element of each pass assages to show how Koonz used Fron. sage and two plo Fails to add more value than an MC ite em from Frankenstein from Prodigal Son Both to a source of the source of t elect one option to indicate which character demonstrate burage in a challenging situation.
+Effective use of TE capa abilities to select multiple option lentify one plot element of each pass assages to show how Koonz used Fron. sage and two plo Fails to add more value than an MC ite em from Frankenstein from Prodigal Son Both Select one option to indica courage in a challenging s ate which character demonstrated ituation.
 The main character learns the value of emotion.
 0 0 0 Demonstrated Courage Curiosity leads to a search for 0 0 0 Charles Martin answers.
 Abigail Rose 0 The main character makes a scientific discovery.
 0 0 0 Kaleigh Sue 0 A scientific process allows creating new life.
 0 0 0 Miles Griffyn 0